larryng/narwal/docs/index.rst

     >>> frontpage[1].comment('cool story bro')
     <Comment [narwal_bot: cool story bro]>

-Currently works with Python 2.7.
+Works with Python 2.7.
 See the
 `source on github <https://github.com/larryng/narwal/>`_.
 Written by Larry Ng and released under the ISC License.